Infinite Probabilistic Secret Sharing: Definitions

 \subsection{Sierpi\'nski topology}

-The {\em Sierpi\'nski space $\SP$} is a topological space defined on the two element set $\{0,1\}$, where the open sets are the empty set, $\{1\}$, and $\{0,1\}$, see \cite{Watson1990299}.
-This topology is $T_0$, but not $T_1$, and is universal in the sense that every $T_0$ space can be embedded into a high enough power of $\SP$.
-Consider the product space $\SP^P$; its elements are the characteristic functions of subsets of $P$, so these points can be identified with subsets of $P$.
-Thus a collection $\mathcal A$ of subsets of $P$ naturally corresponds to a subset of the topological space $\SP^P$.
+The \emph{Sierpi\'nski space} is a topological space defined on the two element set $2=\{0,1\}$, where the open sets are the empty set, $\{1\}$, and $\{0,1\}$.
+This topology is $T_0$, but not $T_1$, and is universal in the sense that every $T_0$ space can be embedded into a high enough power, see \cite{Watson1990299}.
+As only the Sierpi\'nski topology is used, all topological notions in this paper refer to this topology.
+The elements of the product topological space $\{0,1\}^P$ are the characteristic functions of subsets of $P$, so its points can be identified with the subsets of $P$.
+Consequently a collection $\mathcal A$ of subsets of $P$ naturally corresponds to a subset of $\{0,1\}^P$.
 The following claim is an easy consequence of the definition of the product topology.

-\begin{claim} The collection $\mathcal A\subseteq 2^P$ is open in $\SP^P$ if and only if it is a finitely generated monotone structure. \end{claim}
+\begin{claim} The collection $\mathcal A\subseteq 2^P$ is open in $\{0,1\}^P$ if and only if it is a finitely generated monotone structure. \end{claim}

-In particular, if $P$ is finite, then a non-trivial $\mathcal A\subset 2^P$ is an access structure if and only if it is open.
+In particular, if $P$ is finite, then a non-trivial $\mathcal A\subset 2^P$ is an access structure if and only if it is open. \begin{Definition} \upshape A set $\mathcal A\subseteq 2^P$ is $G_\delta$ if it is the intersection of countably many open sets. \end{Definition}

-As in connection with access structures only the Sierpi\'nski topology is used, we tacitly assume that all topological notions in this paper refer to this topology.